 In the same vein, you're far less likely to maximize the full potential of search engine optimization if you're unfamiliar with such basic SEO tactics.

-This guide is for beginners and experienced SEO practitioners who run SEO campaigns — or are about to dive into search marketing — and are interested in learning how to implement the correct keyword selection strategy to get the most out of it.
+This guide is for beginners and experienced SEO practitioners who run SEO campaigns — or are about to dive into search marketing — and are interested in learning how to implement the correct keyword selection or keyword research strategy to get the most out of it.
 We'll focus on keyword selection: its importance, procedure, recommended tools, and more.
 Let's get started!

 A robot, called a "crawler", collects data from web pages all over the internet and stores it.
 When a user enters a keyword into a search engine, the crawler analyzes the data and returns results from websites that are relevant to what the user is looking for.